anoopdixith/Jexpert/jexpert.md

 public static void main(String args[])
 ```

-is NOT loaded by the class loader, rest every class is.
+is _not_ loaded by the class loader, rest every class is.

 ```java
 Class r = loadClass(String className, boolean resolveIt);